 Last but not least, another reason why Google Play Store could be giving you problems is that the Download Manager is disabled for some reason.
 You can easily fix this by going to Settings >> Applications >> App Manager >> All Apps.

-To access download manager, you will need to scroll down a bit until you get to the apps that start with the letter D. Tap on it and enable it.
+To access download manager on Android, you will need to scroll down a bit until you get to the apps that start with the letter D. Tap on it and enable it.

 Drastic Times Call for Drastic Measures